 Choosing a motorcycle jacket is important as it provides protection, comfort, and style while riding.
 Look for jackets made of durable and abrasion-resistant materials such as leather or textile with reflectors or bright colors.
-Leather jackets are known for their strength and durability, while textile jackets offer versatility, breathability, and weather resistance.
-Ensure the jacket has good safety features like armor or padding in critical areas such as the shoulders, elbows, and back.
-If you ride in varying weather conditions, consider a jacket with a removable or waterproof liner.
+Leather jackets are known for their strength and durability, while textile jackets offer breathability and resistance to the elements.
+Ensure the jacket has good safety features like armor or padding in critical areas such as the shoulders, elbows, and back; if you ride in places where the weather can change on a dime, consider a jacket with a removable or waterproof liner.
 This allows you to adapt to changing weather by adding or removing the liner as needed.
 Additionally, jackets with adjustable collars and cuffs help to seal out cold air and rain.
 The more protection you wear, the better your chances of avoiding traumatic injuries in case of a crash.

 On the occasion that you fall from your motorcycle, you will probably put your hands down out of instinct to break your fall.
 Leather or Kevlar gloves protect your fingers and palms from road rash or lacerations.
 It is important that your wrists and the beginning of your forearm are covered completely and that your jacket overlaps the bottom 3-4cm of the glove so that no bare skin is showing.
 Your gloves should have a strap around the wrist that is held by a wide strip of Velcro or a metal loop.
 Try the gloves on for several minutes to ensure they fit firmly but don’t restrict circulation.